juanaranjo94/backup-neweb-dreamcode/src/assets/posts/en/2022-ene-05-Uso-de-la-nube.md

 ---
 metaTitle: The main uses of the cloud for your organization, which are they and how to benefit from them.
-metaDescription: The use of the cloud is expanding and demanding throughout the world's companies, but how to use it effectively?
+meta_description: The use of the cloud is expanding and demanding throughout the world's companies, but how to use it effectively?
 title: Types of cloud applications, how to benefit from them.
 read: 3min
 date: January 5, 2022